Market Development Agronomist

 JOB PURPOSE AND IMPACT

 The Market Development Agronomist will be responsible for contributing to crop input sales by leading with knowledge to position products that proactively help our farm customers grow better crops.
-Our agronomic knowledge will differentiate Cargill from our competitors, leading to stronger business relationships with our customers, and in turn, resulting in incremental sales and margin opportunities for Cargill.
+In this role, you will use your agronomic knowledge to differentiate our organization from our competitors, leading to stronger business relationships with our customers, and in turn, resulting in incremental sales and margin opportunities.

-Works with existing and prospective customers to help them grow better crops through making sound crop production and risk management decisions, areas of focus will include crop planning, seed selection, nutrient, weed, disease, insect and harvest management.
+- Work with current and prospective customers to help them grow better crops through making sound crop production and risk management decisions with areas of focus to include crop planning, seed selection, nutrient, weed, disease, insect and harvest management.

-Serves as the “Expert” in crop production for the location team.
-This will include providing local crop production training to the location staff.
+- Serve as the domain specialist in crop production for the location team to include providing local crop production training to the location staff.

-Works with location sales team in positioning products that proactively help our farm customers grow better crops.
-This will include joint farm calls with Sales Representatives, as well independent farm calls.
+- Work with the location sales team in positioning products that proactively help our farm customers grow better crops to include joint farm calls with sales representatives as well independent farm calls.

-• Diploma OR Bachelor’s Degree in Agronomy, Agriculture, or a related field
+- Diploma OR Bachelor’s Degree in Agronomy, Agriculture, or a related field or equivalent experience

-• Have proven working knowledge of plants, crops, soil, and related area
+- Have proven working knowledge of plants, crops, soil, and related areas

-• Must be legally authorized to work in Canada
+- Must be legally entitled to work for Cargill in Canada

-• Active listening and verbal and written communication skills
+- Active listening and verbal and written communication

 Linkedin Job Matcher